North Shields: Geographic development

 The town was originated on a narrow strip of land alongside the river (around the present-day Clive Street) because of the steep bank which hemmed it in.
-Eventually becoming overcrowded, in the 18th century buildings began to be erected on the plateau 60 ft above the old insanitary dwellings alongside the river.
+Eventually becoming overcrowded, in the 18th century buildings began to be erected on the plateau 60 ft above the old unsanitary dwellings alongside the river.
 Prosperous businessmen and shipowners occupied the new town whereas working people remained in the lower part of town.
 The low, riverside part of the town was linked to the newer, higher part of the town by a series of stairs.
 These stairs were initially surrounded by slum dwellings, and although the houses have since been cleared the stairs remain.

 One of the first developments of the new town was Dockwray Square, built in 1763, a set of elegant town houses that was populated by wealthy families.
 Due to the poor provision of water and drainage facilities, however, the wealthy families soon moved to the more central part of the new town, and particularly the new Northumberland Square.
 Dockwray Square eventually deteriorated into slums.
 In the early twentieth century Stan Laurel lived at a house in Dockwray Square for a few years, before he became famous.
 The square has since been re-developed, initially in the 1960s, and again in the 1990s.
 A statue of Laurel stands in the middle to commemorate his stay there.

 The land on which the new town was built was largely owned by the Earl of Carlisle.
 In 1796, John Wright produced plans that included a grand processional way, now Howard Street, leading to the Georgian Northumberland Square.
 A railway tunnel, built in the 1840s, left the west and south sides of the square largely unfinished, until a 1960s library building was constructed, somewhat out of keeping with the rest of the architecture.
 In 1844–45, John Dobson built the town hall, on the corner of Howard and Saville Streets.